-Soaring Spirits is proud to serve both our widowed men and women, and their dependent children through our once a year Camp Widow® Kids program held concurrently with our annual Camp Widow® San Diego weekend.
+Soaring Spirits is proud to serve both our widowed community and their dependent children through our once a year Camp Widow® Kids program held concurrently with our annual Camp Widow San Diego weekend.

-Children who attend MUST be accompanied by a parent who is attending Camp Widow®, there is no additional fee for any child attending the Camp Widow® Kids program.
+Children who attend MUST be accompanied by a parent who is attending Camp Widow, and there is no additional fee for any child attending the Camp Widow Kids program.

 Who: Young people ages 5-17 who are accompanying a registered Camp Widow® camper.

-Volunteers: We are seeking young adults who have experienced the death of a parent to join our Camp Widow® Kids Leadership Team.
-If you are interested in joining our volunteer team please fill out this form and one of our team members will be in touch soon.
+Volunteers: We will be seeking young adults who have experienced the death of a parent to join our Camp Widow Kids Leadership Team.
+If you are interested in joining our volunteer team, fill out an application to join us by registering as a volunteer and our team will be in touch with you soon.

 **Any person over the age of 18 who volunteers for our program will be required to participate in a Livescan screening.